IntegralPilot/rustc_codegen_jvm/Readme.md

 *   ✅ Variable assignment including subfield and array index assignment, including nesting.
 *   ✅ Arrays and slices, including inserting, accessing and mutating at a given index (supporting nesting).
 *   ✅ Floats (`f32`, `f64`).
-*   ✅ Structs, Tuples and Enums (currently only C-like enums, no anonymous structs or tuples yet) including nesting access/setting/mutation of fields.
+*   ✅ Structs, Tuples and Enums (including traditional C-like enums but also Rust-like enums with anonymous structs and tuples in them) including nested access/setting/mutation of fields and array indices within these.
 *   ✅ Generating executable `.jar` files for binary crates.

 ### Next Milestone: